Run Integration/E2E Tests

 TEST_URL

-environment variable to know which URL to test against.
+environment variable to your test code.
+Use it to know which URL to test against.

-Clean up test data: Ensure your tests clean up any data they create to prevent test pollution in shared environments.
+- Clean up test data: Prevent test pollution in shared environments by ensuring your tests clean up any data they create.

-Parallel testing: For large test suites, consider running tests in parallel to speed up the process.
+- Parallel testing: For large test suites, consider running tests in parallel to speed up the testing process.

 Conclusion